testingautomated-usi/DeepHyperion/documentation/getting_started.md

 ```
 This outputs report for each feature specified in input its name, its min/max values, and the count of samples found for which that feature was not present.

-To generate a map and generate a report run the following command (add `--visualize` if you want to visualize the map):
+To generate a map and generate a report, run the following command (add `--visualize` if you want to visualize the map):

 ```
 python report_generator/app.py generate-map --feature bitmaps <MIN> <MAX> 25 --feature orientation <MIN> <MAX> 25 ./logs/run_XXX/archive